 This page describes how to access server logs for HashiCorp-managed clusters.
-Find the cluster's address on HCP Consul, then use the CLI to view the logs for individual clusters.
+After you access a HashiCorp-managed cluster, you can use the CLI to view the logs for individual clusters.

 For information on accessing a server's audit logs to monitor API calls, refer to audit logs.

 Accessing server logs requires the Consul CLI.
 If you do not have access to the CLI on your workstation, download and install Consul.

 Accessing server logs also requires the server's address and an admin token for the HashiCorp-managed cluster.
 For instructions on accessing this information, refer to Access HashiCorp-managed clusters.